 Arizona Sexual Abuse Lawsuits

-Arizona is one of the few states that enacted a revival window in 2019, allowing survivors of sexual abuse, whose claims were previously expired, the legal right to file those claims until December 31, 2020.
-This new law helps survivors of sexual abuse and assault get justice against their abuser, while also allowing for compensation.
-These laws enable lawyers handling sexual abuse claims in Arizona to file cases against sexual predators, including clergy members, and the Catholic church.
+In 2019, Arizona made several changes to its civil statute of limitations laws regarding child sexual abuse, including a new law specific to child sex abuse.
+These changes should help survivors of sexual abuse and assault get justice against their abuser, while also allowing for compensation.
+Statute of limitations laws enable lawyers handling sexual abuse claims in Arizona to file cases against sexual predators, including clergy members, and the Catholic church.

-Below you will find information on Arizona’s statute of limitations laws.
+Below you will find Arizona lawsuits news & updates, as well as additional information on Arizona’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling an Arizona sexual assault case has to file a claim on behalf of a survivor.
-In addition, we’ve compiled a list of Arizona settlements received by sexual abuse and assault survivors.
+In addition, we’ve compiled a list of Arizona settlements received by sexual abuse and assault survivors and a list of Arizona’s ‘credibly’ accused priests released by the dioceses.

 Arizona Statute of Limitations for Sexual Abuse & Assault

-Arizona is one of 29 states to pass SOL reform legislation in 2019 and 2020.
-A highlight of their SOL reform was the enactment of a revival window to help sexual abuse survivors.
-The state has also eliminated the SOL for child sex trafficking criminal claims and opened a retroactive claims window for sexual abuse civil claims.
+Arizona was one of 29 states to pass SOL reform legislation in 2019 and 2020.
+A highlight of their SOL reform was extending the state’s SOL age cap to age 30 in order to help sexual abuse survivors.
+The state also eliminated the SOL for child sex trafficking criminal claims.

 Go to our main sexual abuse page to learn more about the process of filing a clergy sexual abuse claim.